dianakang/orthogonal-chat/README.md

 - `context_pressure` SSE event → inline `NoticeBanner` in the chat
 - Banner text distinguishes "getting large" (70–90%) from "nearly full" (> 90%)

+### Date Awareness

+The system prompt is built fresh on every request and includes:

+- **Today's date** — e.g. "Today is Thursday, May 29, 2026"
+- **Current month mapping** — "this month" is explicitly resolved to e.g. "May 2026"

+This prevents the LLM from falling back on training-data dates when interpreting relative time references.
+When a user asks for "this month's" funding rounds, the LLM:
+1. Passes the correct `start_date` / `end_date` parameters to the API
+2. Verifies each result's date field after the call — results outside the requested range are discarded before being presented

 ### Company Memory

 After each assistant response, tool results are scanned for company identifiers (domain, name, industry, employee count, funding, etc.).
 Extracted facts are upserted into `company_memory` with a JSONB merge so data accumulates across sessions.